eXTReMe Tracker

 1-22-7

 I can't believe what Hewlett Packard did.
 They made an 12 color plotter without cyan, (light cyan, magenta, light magenta, yellow, red, green, blue, light gray, gray, photo black, matte black, gloss enhancer).
-I agree that cyan darkens to blue, like the Iceland Spar crystal.
+Cyan darkens to blue, like the Iceland Spar crystal and others.

 compare ink and pigment